ConPaaS-team/conpaas/docs/installation.rst

 Command line tool installation
 ================================

 The command line tool, called ``cpsclient``, can be installed as root or as a regular user.
+Please note that libcurl development files (binary package :file:`libcurl4-openssl-dev` on Debian/Ubuntu systems) need to be installed on your system.

 As root::

     $ sudo easy_install http://www.conpaas.eu/dl/cpsclient-1.2.1.tar.gz

 Or, if you do not have root privileges, ``cpsclient`` can also be installed in